CodeWizard-1/psychological-test/README.md

 Functionality that is not in the scope of this project but may be added later to improve the user experience:

-* Ability for users to create an account in which they can store and see all test results
+* Ability for users to create an account with a password
 * Possibility for the user to send the results via the provided email

 <br>